genkgo/xsl/README.md

 ## Create your own extenions

 You can also register your own extensions.
-Just implement the `XmlNamespaceInterface` and you are ready to use your own elements and xpath functions.
+Just implement the `XmlNamespaceInterface` and you are ready to use your own element transformations and xpath functions.
+See the example below and the [integration test](https://github.com/genkgo/xsl/tree/master/tests/Stubs/ExtensionTest.php) to understand how it works.

 ```php
 <?php